 - Shall be at least 21 years of age.

 - You must submit the Colorado Department of Education (CDE) FORM 2: STU-17 Medical Information Questionnaire.
 If you answer yes to any question, you must have a Dr.’s note clearing you to drive.
-Both Forms must be submitted to Tim Ingbretson at APS Transportation two weeks prior to the start of your class.
+Both Forms must be submitted to Mark Dissette at APS Transportation two weeks prior to the start of your class.

 - Upon receipt of your Medical Information Questionnaire and approved MVR, you will be notified from APS Transportation that you are cleared to attend the course.
 You will receive this notification at least one week before the start of your class.